Bladder cancer risk factors

-- Cowden disease, caused by mutations in a gene called PTEN, is linked mainly to cancers of the breast and thyroid.
+- Cowden disease, caused by mutations in the PTEN gene, is linked mainly to cancers of the breast and thyroid.
 People with this disease also have a higher risk of bladder cancer.

-- Lynch syndrome (also known as hereditary non-polyposis colorectal cancer, or HNPCC) is mainly linked to colon and endometrial cancer.
-People with this syndrome also have an increased risk of bladder cancer, as well as cancer of the ureters.
+- Lynch syndrome (also known as hereditary non-polyposis colorectal cancer, or HNPCC) is linked mainly to colon and endometrial cancer.
+People with this syndrome might also have an increased risk of bladder cancer (as well as other cancers of the urinary tract).

 People who are treated with radiation to the pelvis are more likely to develop bladder cancer.